 What are the Prospecting Phases?

 The main prospecting phases are “Become Aware” and “Researching.”

 “Become Aware” involves gaining as much exposure as possible and building up learnings that will make it easier to isolate the inventory that is the most valuable to your individual campaign.
+In order to create successful prospecting campaigns, it is essential to develop precise media planning questions.
+To develop campaigns that effectively reach and interact with the target audience, media planners must have a thorough understanding of the target audience, media platforms, campaign objectives, budget, and message.
 This is essentially the discovery phase in which you can identify who is converting and who is not.
 During this phase, your CPM should be low, since there is more inventory available in the exchange.

 “Researching” involves creating an algorithm that builds an audience of users who are similar to the ones who convert through your ads.
 This phase is at its most effective when it delivers CPS results that are somewhat similar to retargeting strategies.
 A pixel is usually used on the advertiser’s website to build up that audience.

 In many cases, your display advertising company (such as Gourmet Ads) can take on the task of implementing these phases.

 What Targeting Techniques can be Used for Prospecting Campaigns?

 There are a number of different targeting techniques that can be used to master prospecting campaigns.
 Advertising now has a completely new meaning in the world of digital marketing.
 Disruptive advertising is a marketing tactic that involves interrupting a user’s experience with an unexpected and attention-grabbing advertisement.
 Disruptive advertising (Ads) meaning has been associated with pop-up ads, auto-playing videos, and other forms of digital advertising that interrupt the user’s online experience.